enigmosity/learn-aws/developer-associate/exam-questions.md

 ## OpsWorks

 - OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
 These are automation platforms that allows use of code to aumatomate configurations of servers.
-OpsWorks allows for automation of how servers re configured, deployed anad managed across EC2 instances or on-premises compute environments
+OpsWorks allows for automation of how servers are configured, deployed anad managed across EC2 instances or on-premise compute environments

 ## EC2